 Talking to your loved one's current caregiver, spouse, and/or primary care physician can give you a better sense of his or her ability to perform basic activities and help you determine his or her current cognitive and behavioral symptoms.

 It is also important to consider your loved one's wishes as laid out in an advanced directive or through talking with him or her.
-Some people prefer a larger facility with more residents and additional amenities, security, and structure, while others prefer the more homey feel and personalized approach of a smaller facility.
+Some people prefer a larger facility with more residents and additional amenities, security, and structure, while others prefer the more homey feel and personalized approach at a smaller facility.
 Either way, it's important to consider the cultural fit of any facility with the personality and preferences of your loved one.
 Ideally, you will find a place that makes sense both practically and culturally.

 Cost is an important consideration for most families, so making sure a facility accepts Medicaid or other forms of financial assistance can be important in narrowing down your options.